hnrq/calendar/README.md

 ## Considerations

  - The project is completely focused on Front-end.
 Ignore the Back-end.
+ - Create your Calendar in `/calendar`
  - Feel free to use small helper libraries for:
  -- UI Elements.
  -- Date/Time handling.
  - **You must create the calendar component yourself**.
 Do not user calendar libraries like FullCalendar or Bootstrap Calendar.
  - Provide working API keys to any external API you use.
+ - We have implemented Redux thunk for state management, but you may use any state manager you are familiar with.
  - Show us your capabilities on CSS and styling, if possible.

+# How to deploy

+ - Run `npm install` | `yarn install` to install all dependencies.
+ - Run `npm start`   | `yarn run` to run the app locally.
+ - You can find the project running on `localhost:3000`.